Working with our local community

 For further details on the types of activities and events we do, including competitions, workshops and masterclasses click here.

-To register your interest in taking part in the Schools Outreach Programme please call Susan Kay on 01759 322626 or email firstname.lastname@example.org
+To register your interest in taking part in the Schools Outreach Programme please contact the Development Office on 01759 322626 or email firstname.lastname@example.org

 Sixth Form Fee Assistance